 Inbound link building is the most important off-page SEO ranking factor but there are others like web citations that make a difference as well.
 This article discusses various SEO actions that can be taken on sites someone else controls.

-The amount of traffic a web page recieves, especially traffic that is considered to successfully fulfill user intent is important.
-Random traffic, for example that generated by web robots developed for that purpose, is of little to no use.
+The amount of traffic a web page receives, especially traffic that is considered to successfully fulfill user intent is important.
+Random traffic, for example, that's generated by web robots developed for that purpose, is of little to no use.
 In other words, the quality of the traffic is as important as the traffic itself in determining the value of a web page for a given purpose.

 The number of incoming links to the target site from other websites is very important.
 But the quality of the links is important too.
 A link to a financial services firm from a bakery website is far less important than a link from another financial services company.
 Link building continues to be one of the most important off-page actions that can affect search engine ranking.